COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/distributions.rst

 3. Write a new distribution class
 ---------------------------------

-For a genuinely new functional form, subclass :class:`~cosmic.sample.stroopwafel.distributions.Distribution` and implement two methods:
+For a genuinely new functional form, you'll need to create a new class that subclasses off :class:`~cosmic.sample.stroopwafel.distributions.Distribution` and implement two methods:

 ``sample(n, lo, hi, rng)``